England survive Melbourne mayhem to claim drought-breaking win

 It was England's first test victory in Australia since Andrew Strauss's team thumped the hosts by an innings and 83 runs at the Sydney Cricket Ground in the fifth test of the 2010/11 Ashes.

-"To lose the series is obviously very disappointing, but I think it was really important that we showed a lot of character for the rest of the series, and there's been a lot thrown at this team and the way that we responded throughout these two days has been excellent," said England batter Joe Root.
+"To lose the series is obviously very disappointing, but I think it was really important that we showed a lot of character for the rest of the series," said England batter Joe Root.

+"There's been a lot thrown at this team and the way that we responded throughout these two days has been excellent."

 The victory came despite England being on the back foot early on day two, with paceman Gus Atkinson soon out of service with a hamstring strain after Australia resumed with a 46-run lead and 10 wickets in hand.